slarwise/version-promote/README.md

 default branch is prohibited.

 [kustomize](https://kustomize.io/) and the [github cli](https://cli.github.com/)
-are needed dependencies, and these are usually installed by default on github runners.
+are needed dependencies, which are usually installed by default on github runners.
 Other than that, no dependencies or external github actions are needed.
 See the [workflow](./.github/workflows/cd.yaml) for all details.